pyControl/docs/docs/user-guide/graphical-user-interface.md

 # pyControl GUI

 The pyControl GUI is a graphical interface for running experiments, configuring setups and visualising behaviour.
 The GUI is a tabbed window with tabs *Run task*, *Experiments* and *Setups*.
 The *Run task* tab controls one hardware setup at a time i.e. one pyboard and its connected hardware.
-It is designed for quickly prototyping tasks and testing hardware setups.
+It is designed for quickly prototyping tasks and testing hardware setups, but can also be used to aquire data from one setup.
 The *Experiments* tab is used to configure and run experiments on many setups in parallel.
 The *Setups* tab is used to name and configure the hardware setups connected to the computer.

 To run the GUI, run the file *pyControl_GUI.py* in the pyControl root directory.